-- Student completed first year of a Higher National Diploma (HND) but has chosen to leave with a Higher National Certificate (HNC). - Student is on an interim year of a multi-year VQ programme and is on-track and is still participating in the college programme. - 5.
+- Student is on an interim year of a multi-year VQ programme and is on-track and is still participating in the college programme. - 5.
 The middle bar (orange) shows the percentage of students who have completed their course year but are not considered to be fully successful.
 For example, the student may have failed to achieve one or more units required for the course.
-The following two student outcomes are considered to have completed (with partial success): - Completed programme / course, student assessed but not successful. - Student has progressed to next year but did not gain 70% of the credits undertaken. - The combination of these two bars shows the total percentage to have completed the course.
+The following two student outcomes are considered to have completed (with partial success): - Completed programme / course, student assessed but not successful. - Student has progressed to next year but did not gain 70% of the credits undertaken. - 6.
+The combination of these two bars shows the total percentage to have completed the course.
 For example, the FE Females bars shows that 66.3% of students completed successfully and a further 12.3% irrespective of the result.
 Therefore 78.6% completed the course in total. - 7.
-The bar to the right (pink) represents those students who withdrew from their course after enrolment and for FE Females this shows that 21.4% of students withdrew from their course during the academic year.

-Note: we continue to make available to colleges the additional breakdown in 'Withdrawal' to the component figures of early and further withdrawal.

-8. The number of students enrolled on these courses is shown for each academic year to the left of the bar chart.
+The bar to the right (pink) represents those students who withdrew from their course after enrolment and for FE Females this shows that 21.4% of students withdrew from their course during the academic year. - Note: we continue to make available to colleges the additional breakdown in 'Withdrawal' to the component figures of early and further withdrawal. - 8.
+The number of students enrolled on these courses is shown for each academic year to the left of the bar chart.